andyduong1920/vscode-bar-helper/README.md

 3. Define the command in `src/editableArea/3_commands.ts`
 4. Setup the Item behavior in `src/editableArea/4_behaviors.ts` link to the command in step 3
 5. Update the `src/editableArea/5_customShow.ts` to modify the Items per file Type, for example display only for Test files.
+6. Edit the `package.json` to add the new command to the `contributes.commands` and `contributes.keybindings` sections